 At the Law Offices of Kenneth E. Chase, we have successfully represented elderly clients who have been intentionally misled by their caretakers, conservators, guardians, attorneys, accountants, and even their clergy.
 Anyone who is in a position of trust — even family members — who violates or takes advantage of that trust must be held accountable.

-Contact our Scottsdale financial fraud lawyer, if you suspect or know that you or an elderly friend or relative has been the victim of fraud.
+Contact our Phoenix financial fraud lawyer, if you suspect or know that you or an elderly friend or relative has been the victim of fraud.

 Our financial abuse lawyer, Kenneth E. Chase, represents elderly clients who have been talked into making horrible investments, to the profit of his or her caretaker, guardian or other professional or person in a position of trust.
 Of course, an investment loss is not always fraud.

 When we can prove that a breach of duty occurred, or that you were intentionally misled in making the investment, Mr. Chase will fight to recover damages, which may include: